 “Travelling on ocean currents this plastic is now turning up in every corner of our planet – from Cornish beaches, to uninhabited Pacific islands.
 It is even being found trapped in Arctic ice.
 Our oceans are slowly turning into a plastic soup and the effects on ocean life are chilling.
 Big pieces of plastic are choking and entangling turtles and seabirds and tiny pieces are clogging the stomachs of creatures who mistake it for food, from tiny zooplankton to whales.
 Plastic is now entering every level of the ocean food chain and even ending up in the seafood on our plates.”

 These days, people are a lot more conscious of trying to save the planet, things are slowly starting to change, but there is more we can be doing.
 While plastic is still being produced and disposed of at an alarming rate, it’s slowly getting easier to go without, especially at home.
 But is it possible to go plastic-free while travelling?

 Yes!
 Here are some products you can use that will help in the fight against plastic:

 While most shops now charge for plastic bags, it’s not enough, we need to do more.
 Why haven’t they been banned yet!?
 I swear by these reusable, foldable shopping bags.
 Not only are they reducing your plastic waste, but they are also small and lightweight enough to pack a few so you’ll never be without.

 Reusable produce bags

-Single use plastics are the worst, and plastic cutlery is as bad for the environment as straws and bags.
+Single-use plastics are the worst, and plastic cutlery is as bad for the environment as straws and bags.
 You can buy a lightweight bamboo cutlery set to take with you!
-Not only will this reduce your plastic waste, it is also an extremely convenient thing to travel with, especially when buying your own food to make packed lunches.
+Not only will this reduce your plastic waste, but it is also an extremely convenient thing to travel with, especially when buying your own food to make packed lunches.